 - j.
 Volume of primary feedstock from primary forest: 0.0 metric tonnes - k.
 List percentage of primary feedstock from primary forest (j), by the following categories.
-Subdivide by SBP-approved Forest Management Schemes: - Primary feedstock from primary forest certified to an SBP-approved Forest Management Scheme: 0.0 - Primary feedstock from primary forest not certified to an SBP-approved Forest Management Scheme: 0.0 - I. Volume of secondary feedstock: 19.2% of the total sourced delivered as chips and dust or pine chips, dust or shavings.
+Subdivide by SBP-approved Forest Management Schemes: - Primary feedstock from primary forest certified to an SBP-approved Forest Management Scheme: 0.0 - Primary feedstock from primary forest not certified to an SBP-approved Forest Management Scheme: 0.0 - I. Volume of secondary feedstock: 14.6% of the total sourced delivered as chips and dust or pine chips, dust or shavings, 19.6% is from certified sources.
 The feedstock is delivered from within the defined supply base as mapped in section 2.1. - m.
 Volume of tertiary feedstock: 0.0%